I was asked about my past wages in a job interview. So what’s the problem?

-Even though the law is murky, employers ask the question anyway.
+But employers ask the question anyway.

 The questions often come even before candidates get to the job interview — when filling out online job application forms or during initial phone screens.
 And in a survey of more than 15,000 people who were currently evaluating job offers, 43 percent had been asked about their salary history at some point during the interview process itself.